trimclain/builder.nvim/README.md

     autosave = true,
     -- keymaps to close the builder buffer, same format as for vim.keymap.set close_keymaps = { "q", "<Esc>" },
+     -- measure the time it took to build (currently enabled only on linux) measure_time = true,
     -- commands for building each filetype; see below -- for lua and vim filetypes `:source %` will be used by default commands = {},